Nasty C: 2018: UMG deals and Strings and Bling

 On 20 August 2018, Ngcobo established his own record label, Tall Racks Records.
 His long-term associated singer Rowlene was the first act to sign under the label, alongside himself.
-Ngcobo began the Ivyson Tour on 6 October 2018, at the Melrose Arch in Johannesburg.
+On 6 October 2018, Ngcobo began the Ivyson Tour in Durban, South Africa.
 The tour with five consecutive shows (four in South Africa and one in Namibia) was a success with filled up attendance.
 At the end of 2018 he was ranked in MTV Base: SA's Hottest MCs for the third time in a row, at the third place.